 Public service delivery is the most important element of NPM driven PSRs.
 Akalu (2015) stated that among the factors that caused the first and second generation of reforms in developing countries to fail was the lack of emphasis on public service delivery.
 Yonatan (2010) also stated the major failure of the first generation reform of 1980s and 1990s was to focus merely on reforms in the organization rather than on public service delivery, due to the pressure of crisis and structural adjustments.
 The third generation reforms emphasized on public service delivery based on the lessons learnt from the previous reforms.
 PSRs that fail to emphasize on public service delivery are unlikely to be successful.
 The meaning and related concepts of public services are discussed briefly as follows (Mintesnot, 2016).
-Public services is a term usually employed to mean services provided by the government to the citizens, either directly (through the public sector) or indirectly by financing the private provision of the services should be available to all, regardless of their income (Rida et al., 2012).
+Public services is a term usually employed to mean services provided by the government to the citizens, either directly (through the public sector) or indirectly by financing the private provision of the services, and it is associated with a social consensus (usually expressed through democratic elections) that certain services should be available to all, regardless of their income (Rida et al., 2012).
 According to Zertu (2010), for service organization or service provider, satisfying or fulfilling the expectation of its customer is one of the major goals.
 It is stated in the article of Joan and Joseph, (2002) that for service providers, their main task is to reduce the mismatch or gap between what the organization planned to provide and what the end users (customers) are expecting to benefit from the service they have been offered.